jacobhaap/dc-over-dns/README.md

 # Decentralized Content over DNS
-Decentralized Content over DNS (**dc-over-dns** or **dcdns**) is a basic concept for using DNS `txt` records to point domains to decentralized content sources or addresses, such as IPFS Content Identifiers, and Ethereum Addresses.
+Decentralized Content over DNS (**dc-over-dns** or **dcdns**) is a concept for using DNS `txt` records to point domains to decentralized content sources or addresses, such as IPFS Content Identifiers, and Ethereum Addresses.

 | example.com | record type | value |
 |--|--|--|
 | _dcdns | txt | dc=hybrid; cont=/ipfs/QmabZ1pL9npKXJg8JGdMwQMJo2NCVy9yDVYjhiHK4LTJQH; addr=/eth/0x0000000000000000000000000000000000000000 |
+The key components of the `txt` record are:
+- `dc`: Specifies the type of the record, which can be `content`, `address`, or `hybrid`. `content` is limited to accepting `cont`, `address` is limited to accepting `addr`, while `hybrid` may accept both.
+Multiple `cont` or `addr` values may be passed, granted that they do not use the same protocol.
+- `cont`: Points to decentralized content, such as IPFS or Arweave.
+- `addr`: Points to addresses, such as an Ethereum address or Bitcoin wallet address.

+Both `cont` and `addr` must follow the same formatting for their values, the format being `/{protocol}/{content}`.

 This repository contains a basic library that accepts a domain as input, validates the `txt` record, and returns the content/address values.
 For example, the domain `example.com` can be passed, where the library will locate the `txt` record on `_dcdns.example.com`, validates the format of the record, and returns the value.
 This also works on subdomains, where for `sub.example.com`, a `txt` record on `_dcdns.sub.example.com` will validate the record and return the value.

-This library does not focus on a specific type of address to accept, or a specific content type, and does not provide methods for resolving any content records.
-For example, while this library can allow you to find a record of an IPFS CID on a traditional DNS domain, it does not provide resolution of the IPFS content itself or a gateway to access content.
+The library remains agnostic to specific address or content types and does not offer resolution services for the content records identified.
+For example, while it enables the discovery of an IPFS CID linked to a traditional DNS domain, it does not resolve the IPFS content or provide access to it.

-The data returned by default will directly return the `cont` or `addr` value(s) corresponding to the record by calling `dcDNS.resolve`.
-Alternatively, the data can be returned in a JSON object, using `dcDNS.jsonResolve`.
+By default, the `dcDNS.resolve` function directly returns the `cont` or `addr` value(s) found within the record.
+Alternatively, `dcDNS.jsonResolve` can return the data in a structured JSON format.

 ## Usage
-Install with `npm i dc-over-dns`, and then import with `const { dcDNS } =  require('dc-over-dns');`.
+To utilize this library, install it via `npm i dc-over-dns`, and then import it using `const { dcDNS } =  require('dc-over-dns');`.

 ### Example Usage for `dcDNS.resolve`: